siakaramalegos/sia_speaks/README.md

+# HI, THIS SITE IS DEPRECATED.
+FIND UP-TO-DATE INFO ON [sia.codes](https://sia.codes/)

 # Sia Speaks

 Hello, I'm a Google Developer Expert in Web Technologies based in New Orleans.
 I'm also a [Women Techmakers](https://www.womentechmakers.com/) ambassador and co-organizer for [GDG New Orleans](https://www.meetup.com/gdg-new-orleans/).
 As a developer, I love building things that help make people's lives easier.
 As a person, I also love making developer's lives easier through teaching, speaking, and mentoring.
 You can find more information about me and the topics I speak about here.
 I currently talk about more JavaScript and front-end topics such as JavaScript, front-end performance, and React.
 Would you like me to speak at one of your events? <a href="mailto:sia@clioandcalliope.com">Email me</a>, or [DM me on Twitter](https://twitter.com/thegreengreek)!